aviskase/aviskase.github.io/content/articles/2025/2025-03-04-writeup-tryhackme-include/index.md

 ![Screenshot of form set to credentials API url](ctf_include_banner_ssrf.png)

-Response is included on the page in base64 encoded format:
+The page includes the response in base64 encoded format:

 ![Screenshot of the page displaying result of SSRF](ctf_include_ssrf_response.png)